 The Most Important Pros and Cons of Using Cryptocurrency in 2020

 In recent years, digital currencies have been gaining traction, and despite the fluctuations in the value of bitcoin and other cryptocurrencies, more and more people start seeing cryptocurrency as a viable investment option.
 For example, Bitcoin, which is the most popular cryptocurrency, has taken over the digital currency market, and some of the largest businesses around the globe, including Microsoft, Overstock, and AT&T, now accept it as a method of payment.
+Nowadays, you can buy and sell cryptocurrency easily.

 The most outstanding characteristic of cryptocurrency is that it is independent of any government or central bank.
 In other words, investors can ‘hide’ their wealth in the form of cryptocurrency without the fear of their governments confiscating it.